 Now it’s arrived, Mother has come to inspect the gift she’s bought us.
 She’s standing next to the table tilting like a Tudor house, ground floor timbers leaning one-way, top floor leaning the other.
-If she sits down, getting up will be a big effort so she’s weighing things up carefully, while my son snaps the lids off the takeaway’s plastic containers.
+As getting up from the table is a big effort so she’s weighing up things very carefully.
+Meanwhile my son snaps the lids off the takeaway’s plastic containers.
 Each snap sounds like a dull firework and infuses the kitchen with an aroma of plastic, cheese and chilli.

 ‘I’m not very hungry right now.
 I haven’t been feeling quite myself all day.
-I’ll help myself to some cheese and biscuits later, if you don’t mind.’
+So, I’ll help myself to some cheese and biscuits later if you don’t mind.’

 ‘Nachos is sort of cheese and biscuits,’ says my son, pointing at the yellow cheese on top of the pile of nachos, setting like lava as it meets the air.
 It’s his last roll of the dice.